 Yuri Gibson is a website and graphic designer living life on her own terms.
-Early financial struggles once stunted her growth, but since then her real life story and journey has begun.
+Early financial struggles once stunted her growth, but since then her real-life story and journey have as begun.
 She graduated from college unable to find a job related to her field, and after 2 years of being unhappy with her career she moved to South Korea and started living her dreams.
 She is currently an expat that loves to teach English by day and runs a business about branding and side hustles by night.
 She is working her way towards establishing a Creative Education Company that seeks to educate about business, finance, health, and more in hopes of empowering others to overcome their circumstances.
-In this interview Yuri shares her journey so far and offers some great advice based on all her life lessons so far.
+In this interview, Yuri shares her journey so far and offers some great advice based on all her life lessons so far.
 Enjoy!

 "Because let’s face it, balance is pretty much a myth.
 It’s something that we’re always chasing but that I think few actually achieve."